Home Office spent millions on ‘ineffective’ adverts to deter asylum seekers

 The company describes itself as a “leader in the migration field”, which conducts “migration awareness-raising and behavioural change campaigns”.

-It is behind websites including “On The Move” and “The Migrant Project”, which claim to “enable migrant migrants to make informed decisions” and offer advice and helplines in multiple languages.
+It is behind websites including “On The Move” and “The Migrant Project”, which claim to “enable migrants to make informed decisions” and offer advice and helplines in multiple languages.

 A breakdown obtained by The Independent showed the Home Office has given Seefar six-figure sums for projects including “France migrant comms” and “overseas communications”.